Government Actions to Control Tobacco

 As of June 1, the amount paid by a consumer for one or more tobacco products other than cigarettes must be greater than $10.

-Publication and distribution of the Québec Plan for the Prevention of Teen Smoking 2010−2015 (Plan québécois de prévention du tabagisme chez les jeunes 2010−2015).
+Publication and distribution of the Plan québécois de prévention du tabagisme chez les jeunes 2010−2015

-Passage of the Loi visant à renforcer la lutte contre le tabagisme (Act to bolster tobacco control – in French only).
-This Act amends the Tobacco Act, which becomes the Tobacco Control Act.
+Passage of the Loi visant à renforcer la lutte contre le tabagisme (in French only).
+This Act amends the Tobacco Act, which becomes the Tobacco

 Some legislative provisions come into effect when the Act is passed on November 26, 2015.
 To learn about them, visit the Tobacco Control Act page.

-Other legislative provisions come into effect on May 26, August 26 and November 26.
+Other legislative provisions came into effect on May 26, August 26 and November 26.
 To learn about them, visit the Tobacco Control Act page.

-Health and social services establishments and post-secondary institutions must have adopted a policy for creating a smoke-free environment no later than November 26.
+Health and social services establishments and post-secondary institutions had until November 26 to adopt a policy for creating a smoke-free environment.